combusean/cvideokiosk/README.md

 cvideokiosk
 ===========

-Digital Video Recording Kiosk application in Tcl for front end, MySQL database, php for label generation, and dvgrab for recording from N decks.
+Digital Video Recording Kiosk application in Tcl/Gnocl for front end, MySQL database, php for label generation, and dvgrab for recording from N decks.